Robert Coltman: Biography

 Robert married Alice Winifred Gallagher, on August 26, 1881 in Pennsylvania.
 He fathered six children from this marriage.

 During the siege of Peking by the Boxers in 1900 he sent out the first message that reached the outside world, acting as correspondent for the Chicago Record.
-He became attorney for the Standard Oil Company at Tientsin, China.
+He became attorney for the Standard Oil Company at Tianjin, China.

 He was author of The Chinese, their Present and Future: Medical, Political, and Social (1891) and Yellow Crime, or Beleaguered in Peking (1901).

 Coltman retired in 1925 and returned to Washington, D.C, where he would die in 1931.
 He was a member of the following societies: a Mason, Sons of the American Revolution and the Society of the Cincinnati.